New car delivery times: how long will you have to wait?

 Subaru lead times

 Regardless of the model, it will take a while before the new Subaru you order arrives in the UK.
-Depending on the vehicle, lead times for new Subarus vary from six to eight months at the time of writing.
+Subaru wasn’t available for comment this time around, but when we asked in November 2022, it said that depending on the vehicle, lead times for new Subarus vary from six to eight months.

 Tesla lead times